BKT-DevOps/test-repo-34/docs/Project-Definition.md

 _(Define what is included and what is **not** included in the project's scope here.)_

 ### 👤 Project Lead
-**@flovearth** is responsible for the technical and administrative leadership of this project.
+**@ismailaricioglu** is responsible for the technical and administrative leadership of this project.

 ### 🔗 Related Links
 *   **[Team Information](Team.md):** The project team and their roles.